istepka/StoreManager/README.md

 ## Store Manager *work in progress*
-### Login, administrate your store and sell products
+### Login, administrate, sell.
+### This program allows you to manage your retail store.
+You can create users, assign roles and grant access to store functionalities and management on a proper level.

 ***
 ### Working wtih: